encosianima/Glossary/The Art of Values.md

 ### In a nutshell

-If Art express sensitivity, artifacts implies techniques, therefore, the process of reasoning is active in each artistic expressions.
+Through the Theory of Values we want to develop a method that uses language to model concepts and build shared spaces, we call it Art to underline the practice that envelops the theory.

-From a Theory of Values we wish to develop a practice using language to model concepts.
+Art expresses sensibility, and at the same time requires planning, in every artistic technique there is therefore a process of practical reasoning, through which we assume we can operate.